skelet8801/TwTown/privacy-policy.md

 ## 5. Third-Party Services & Disclaimer

 1. **X (Twitter)**
    - We have no direct affiliation with X (Twitter).
-The basic browser in the App only facilitates user login to load and read X posts and comments.
+The basic browser in the App only facilitates user login to load tweet info.
    - The App does not represent X (Twitter) and assumes no responsibility for X’s official services.

 2. **User Responsibility**